-Another issue which was raised in the Working Group in the context of consideration of the scope of the term "fixed debts and obligations" was the inclusion of current taxes.
+As noted above, another issue is whether to include current taxes within the scope of the term "fixed debts and obligations."
 Prior to 1983, Part 1611 included current taxes along with past due unpaid taxes as a fixed debt.
 When the regulation was changed in 1983, the reference to taxes was amended to refer only to unpaid prior year taxes.
 This change was justified on the basis that the 1611.5 factors were intended to account only for "special circumstances" affecting the ability to afford legal assistance.
 See 48 FR 54201 at 54203 (November 30, 1983).
-However, given that other types of expenses included in the list do not seem to be particularly "special" (e.g., mortgage payments; child care expenses), LSC no longer finds this explanation pursuasive.
+However, given that other types of expenses included in the list do not seem to be particularly "special" (e.g., mortgage payments; child care expenses), LSC no longer finds this explanation persuasive.
 Rather, LSC believes that the exclusion of current taxes, but not prior unpaid taxes, from the list of factors which recipients' may consider under exceptions to the income ceiling has the effect of punishing those persons who are in compliance with the law in favor of persons who are delinquent in their legal responsibility to pay taxes.
 Moreover, as noted above, applicants for legal services are increasingly the working poor.
 Excluding current taxes has a disproportionate effect on applicants who work versus applicants who do not work.
 Consequently, in the November 2002 NPRM, LSC proposed including current taxes within scope of the term "fixed debts and obligations" (as they had been prior to 1983).

-When the Operations and Regulations Committee once again addressed this issue, field representatives reiterated their recommendation that the term income should be defined as income after taxes.
+When the Operations and Regulations Committee once again addressed this issue, field representatives reiterated their recommendation that the term "income" should be defined as income after taxes.
 LSC continues to believe, as noted above, that effectively defining income as net income, while the LSC income guidelines (and the underlying DHHS Federal Poverty Guidelines amounts on which the LSC guidelines are based) are calculated on the basis of gross income would make the regulation internally inconsistent.
-Rather, LSC believes that considering taxes a factor which can be considered by the recipient in making financial eligibility determinations addresses the practical problem raised by the commenters.
-However, the Committee considered current taxes as fundamentally a different kind of expense than the other expenses falling within the scope of "fixed debts or obligations."
+Rather, LSC believes that considering taxes as a factor which can be considered by the recipient in making financial eligibility determinations addresses the practical problem raised by the commenters.
+However, the Committee considered current taxes as a fundamentally different kind of expense than the other expenses falling within the scope of "fixed debts or obligations."
 Instead, the Committee recommended, and the Board agreed, that current taxes should be a separate category of authorized exception to the annual income ceiling.
-Accordingly, LSC proposes to add a new subsection (iv) to section 1611.5(a)(4).
-LSC invites comment on the proposed addition of the authorized exception for current taxes and on the appropriate scope and specific terminology which LSC should use to describe and define this proposed exception.
+Accordingly, LSC proposed adding a new subsection (iv) to section 1611.5(a)(4) and specifically invited comment on the proposed addition of an authorized exception for current taxes and on the appropriate scope and specific terminology which LSC should use to describe and define this proposed exception.